 There is plenty of research out there about the impact of nutrition on vaccination.
 Vitamin C, E, D3, zinc and probiotics have shown remarkable results in their ability to influence the results of vaccination.
-Supplements like VacciShield can give your child the nutrition they need during immunizations.
 Sugary snacks or meals can decrease the body’s defenses for several hours so it is best to avoid these, especially the day of vaccination.
-Vaccination requires a lot from your child’s body so preparing them by tending to their overall health is a simple yet very effective way to prepare for shots.
+Vaccination requires a lot from your child’s body so prepare your child for a vaccination by tending to their overall health is a simple yet very effective way to prepare for shots.

 Catherine Clinton is a board certified naturopathic physician currently practicing in Oregon.
 With the birth of her son in 2009, Dr. Catherine founded the nutritional supplement company WellFuture and released the first ever nutritional support for babies and kids during vaccination.; For more info visit www.vaccishield.com